zx0r/HackintoshBible/PowerManagement/README.md

 # `EnableWriteUnprotector`: Allows writing to protected memory regions.
 # Enable the EnableWriteUnprotector (Optional): Booter -> Quirks -> true
 ```
+#### Check Current Power Button Behavior

+- To open the pane, choose Apple menu > System Settings, then click Lock Screen
+- Uncheck box Show the Sleep, Restart and Shutdown Buttons and You have to relogin

+- Before making changes, verify the current behavior of the power button:
+- Press Windows + Alt and Press the power button briefly.
+- Observe whether the system enters sleep mode or displays a shutdown dialog.

 <a id="9-debugging-sleep-issues"></a>
 ### 9. Debugging Sleep Issues
 ```bash